shootingcharlie8/AMANDA-AI/README.md

 The current source code is available here, and should be everything you need to start hacking.

 Current Features:

 Basic chatbot

 Simple Calculator

+Get the weather by location (Buggy, but works)